aalsup/bce/README.md

 would present a challenge for aliases.
 How would the application know which DB to open if the command-line contains an alias (rather than the actual command name).

+5. **Check user's history for recommendations**

+For options (child of argument), it would be helpful to look back through BASH history to check if a particular value was mostly recently used.